• OVERVIEW •

 Harmony: Fmin9(11) | 1-b3-5-b7-2-4

 • TUNING TONES •

 • SOUNDS •

-I first encountered this ‘alternating thirds’ concept via the blog of Dr. Costas Kyritsis, an Associate Professor in mathematics at the University of Ioannina.
-In a lengthy 2016 post entitled Melodic-optimal and chord-optimal tunings: Alternative tunings and comparison with violin, mandolin, and other instruments, he analyses questions around which tunings might be best suited to different types of guitar playing – concluding that:
+I first encountered this ‘alternating thirds’ tuning concept via the blog of Dr. Costas Kyritsis, an Associate Mathematics Professor at the University of Ioannina in Greece.
+In a lengthy 2016 post entitled Melodic-optimal and chord-optimal tunings: Alternative tunings and comparison with violin, mandolin, & other instruments, he analyses questions around which tunings are best suited to different types of guitar playing – concluding that:

-“When chord-playing is the main target, and not so much solo playing, [try] alternating minor and major 3rds [4>3>4>3>4 or 3>4>3>4>3]…This may be called the ‘Harmonic Tuning’…as it is based on the harmonic 2-octave 7-note scale [i.e. all its tones come from the 2-octave natural minor scale].
+“When chord-playing is the main target, and not so much solo playing, [try] alternating minor and major 3rds [4>3>4>3>4 or 3>4>3>4>3]…This may be called the ‘Harmonic Tuning’…as it is based on the harmonic 2-octave 7-note scale [i.e. all its tones come from the 2-octave Natural Minor scale].
 The latter [i.e. this one] is the most natural open tuning.”
-His reasoning process – as far as I can decipher it – runs as follows:
+His reasoning process – as far as I can discern it – runs as follows:

 - Triads: The tuning provides a highly regular canvas for reaching all major and minor chords in all octaves.
 The same basic ‘line’ shape can even be used for both – just hop it up or down a string to switch between maj and min (e.g. x-3-3-3-x-x is major, so 3-3-3-x-x-x & x-x-3-3-3-x are minor).